 WHY IT’S A TOP PICK: Excellent travel features and all-around strong functionality.

 These solid noise-cancelling headphones take us away from the Bose world and provide a new style with some of the best cancellation features around.
 In addition to inline controls and multiple modes, this PSB model also has a setting you can switch on that pauses your song and turns off noise cancellation at the same time to hold necessary conversations.
 These headphones also fold up more easily than others on the list, making them more ideal for traveling.
+If you want to travel with a wireless option, compare this pick with the Sony WH-1000xm3 instead.

 You’ll need two AAA batteries for operating the PSB noise-cancelling system, which will add some extra weight to the whole headset.
+For more style options read about the best over-ear headphones to see if they are right for you.
+If you want to stay loyal to Bose, take a look at Bose NC700 for a solid pair of over-ear wireless, noise-canceling headphones.

 #4 Pick Sennheiser Momentum 2.0 – Best Wireless Noise Cancelling Headphones